 Are There Side Effects of Using A CPAP Machine?

 Yes.
 The most common side-effects associated with CPAP equipment are pressure or mask-related.
 Some patients report experiencing claustrophobia while others report a running nose or rhinitis.
 Still, others report that they developed nasal congestion.
 These, however, are temporary side-effects, any severe or long-term side effects are not common.

 Here are a few things you could do to mitigate the side-effects of a CPAP machine:

 - Ensure that the CPAP mask you use is a proper fit.
 Any mask that is too small or too large will feel uncomfortable.

-- Using the humidifier you eliminate any nasal symptoms that might be bothering you.
-Most CPAP machines come with heated humidifiers however, most patients do not bother to use them.
+- Using the humidifier, you eliminate any nasal symptoms that might be bothering you.
+Most CPAP machines come with heated humidifiers; however, most patients do not bother to use them.

 Sleepiness and fatigue usually are symptoms of obstructive sleep apnea.
 Most people report noticing a reduction of these symptoms as soon as they begin CPAP therapy.
-Studies show that for maximum effect, patients should use their CPAP equipment for at least 2 weeks before they start seeing results.
+Studies show that for maximum effect, patients should use their CPAP equipment for at least two weeks before they start seeing results.

 If you are struggling to keep your regular maintenance schedule for your CPAP, you may find that the mask may start to get a foul odor while the tubing may get a grey or green-tinted film on the inside.
 If these things begin to happen, you will likely stop using your CPAP machine until you get the time to correct the issues you are experiencing with your device.